geomesa/geomesa.github.io/documentation/test/_sources/developer/modules/geomesa-web-security.txt

 and add the roles "ADMIN" and optionally "GROUP\_ADMIN".
 Without this all users will have write access by default.
 Finally, create a new rule for the workspace and layer that you want to control access to.
-Set the access mode to "Read" and add all roles (i.e. visibility lables) that exist in the datset.
+Set the access mode to "Read" and add all roles (i.e. visibility labels) that exist in the dataset.
 Don't forget to click "Save" on the main "Data Security" page when you're done.

 To add additional users and roles select "User, Groups, Roles" under